mpv-player/mpv/DOCS/man/options.rst

     Do not play video.
 With some demuxers this may not work.
 In those cases you can try ``--vo=null`` instead.

+    mpv will try to download the audio only if media is streamed with youtube-dl, because it saves bandwidth.
+This is done by setting the ytdl_format to "bestaudio/best" in the ytdl_hook.lua script.

 ``--untimed``
     Do not sleep when outputting video frames.
 Useful for benchmarks when used with ``--no-audio.``